mehdi-essebbar/django-reactjs/README.md

 How it works:

-- install npm: go to https://nodejs.org/en/ and download NodeJs.
+- Install npm: go to https://nodejs.org/en/ and download NodeJs.
 Then install it in your environment
-- install the modules: open the command line and locate yourself in the react_frontend folder.
+- Install the modules: open the command line and locate yourself in the react_frontend folder.
 Then run the next command line `npm install`
-- launch the server: `npm run start` to run the frontend server.
+- Launch the server: `npm run start` to run the frontend server.

 ## Issue Reporting